toddledev/documentation/docs/09-components/01-fundamentals/index.md

 # Working with component instances
 When you add a component to a page or another component, you're creating an instance of that component.
 Each instance:
 - Has its own set of attribute values
-- Can be styled independently (affecting only the root element)
+- Can be styled independently (affecting only the root element, see [component style overrides](/styling/conditional-styles#component-style-overrides))
 - Works independently of other instances of the same component

 Understanding how components work and how they fit into the overall structure of your application is the foundation for creating maintainable, scalable applications in toddle.